-Prepare yourself for a successful career in Stage Management by studying at Birmingham Conservatoire.
+Prepare yourself for a successful career in Stage Management by studying at Royal Birmingham Conservatoire.

 Our BA (Hons) Stage Management degree provides in-depth, practical training; we aim to produce confident graduates who are ready for a successful career in the industry as soon as they leave us.
 You’ll gain authentic industry experience while developing the vital skills needed in each role of a stage management team.